alreinson/cv/_includes/index.md

 ### 9/2013 - present

-### Creatum / Project manager / Tallinn, Estonia
+### [Creatum](www.creatum.ee/en) / Project manager / Tallinn, Estonia

-### *a full service creative advertising agency*

-### Project manager

-### Tallinn, Estonia

-*On a daily basis I manage a creative team of 4-7 people and an average of 8 different advertising and communication projects at a time.
+*Creatum is a full service creative advertising agency.
+As a project manager I manage a creative team of 4-7 people and an average of 8 different projects at a time.
 Within a typical project cycle from beginning to completion I am responsible for:*

 * Interviewing the client to gain an understanding of their goals and limitations;